edescourtis/typed-json.github.io/Readme.md

 ### Tuples

-Tuples are fixed size JS arrays.
-In contrast to regular fixed size arrays, they define element types by index and therefore are preferable for defining mixed-type arrays:
+Tuples are fixed size containers with *mixed* types.
+In contrast to regular fixed size arrays, they define element types by index.

 ```json
 {